santanuroul123/argocd-in-one-shot/05_argocd_features/app_of_apps/README.md

 * Commit & push.
 * Sync `root-app` → it will propagate changes to all child apps.

-I have changed replicas of online-shop deployment from 5 to 3 and it works:
+I have changed the replicas of `online-shop` deployment from 5 to 3 and it works:

   ![online-shop-3-replicas](output_images/image-5.png)